+Virtual NSLI-Y will operate in the spirit of the long-standing NSLI-Y goals.
 Virtual NSLI-Y programs may include the following elements:

-Virtual NSLI-Y will be offered in Fall 2021 (Sept – Dec) and in Winter 2022 (Jan – March).
+Virtual NSLI-Y will be offered in Fall 2022 (Sept – Nov) and in Winter 2023 (Jan – March).
 There will be two separate application cycles.
 Students may only take part in one Virtual NSLI-Y program.

 Sessions will be 90 minutes each, twice per week.
 Individual class dates depend on a student’s class schedule (see options below).
 Attendance requirements will apply.

 Virtual NSLI-Y applicants will indicate their preferences for class times in the application.
 Applicants must rank all schedule options.
-Those selected for the scholarship will be informed of their status and class placement by early August 2021 for the Fall 2021 program and in November/December 2021 for the Winter 2022 program.
+Those selected for the scholarship will be informed of their status and class placement by mid August 2022 for the Fall 2022 program and by early December 2022 for the Winter 2023 program.
 Preferences are not guaranteed as class placement will depends on teacher availability and other factors.

 • U.S. citizen

-• U.S. High school student for 2021-22 academic year, between ages of 15-18 at the start of the school year (Birthday range: September 13, 2002 - September 9, 2006) based in the U.S.
+• U.S. high school student for 2022-23 academic year, who is between ages of 15-18 at the start of the Fall 2022 Program (Birthday range: September 13, 2003 - September 12, 2007) and living in and attending school in the U.S.

 • A beginner/novice-level learner in the selected target language, who: